Do I REALLY Have to Save an Emergency Fund?

 How much tax to be paid is sitting in your account for most of the year?
 Due to effective tax planning, I plan to always have around several thousand dollars in my “Tax to be paid” account, offset against my mortgage.
 This could be used short term in an emergency, and re-earned before tax is due.
 I earn the next year’s ABN cash before I have to pay the last years tax.

 Do you have a buffer(s) in your everyday account(s) or offsets?
 Kids savings account that (at a push, and temporarily) could be used to get you out of trouble?

 Peace of Mind Vs Opportunity Cost

-I have a buffer in my everyday account in case my employer forgets to pay me (it’s happened) or expenses going out are larger than expected), $2000 in a “house” account to cover replacing broken appliances and extra mortgage repayments that could be withdrawn.
+I have a buffer in my everyday account in case my employer forgets to pay me (it’s happened) or expenses going out are larger than expected), $2000 in a “house” account to cover replacing broken appliances or car insurance excess and extra mortgage repayments that could be withdrawn.
 I also have my “To be paid” tax sat in an offset and some kids’ education savings sat in an account earning 5% that could be quickly access in a real emergency.

 If you’re just starting out, you likely don’t have money “just lying around’.
 The priority is paying down consumer debt, in my opinion. there is no point in saving into an emergency account paying 2-4% if your outstanding credit card debt is charging interest over 10%.
 In this situation, I think you’re stuck using the credit card as your emergency fund until you have paid it off.